manuelcasanova/mapbox_practice/README.md

 Manage my rides(See/Hide map, Show all maps),

-Admin rides/runs, be able to search by ride/run ID as an admin

 Functionalities

-Search users
 My account - modify password, modify picture
 Delete personal message - Just inactivate and show "deleted message"

+Admin rides/runs, be able to search by ride/run ID as an admin Search users (no muted)
+Search maps (by user, by name. no muted)